Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Do I need special car insurance if I’m a gig worker?

 Yes.
 If you use your car for both personal use and to earn a living, you’ll need a special policy that extends coverage to using your car for business purposes.
-Even if the rideshare or delivery company offers commercial insurance, you may still need this kind of policy, because you may not have full coverage in every situation.
+Even if the rideshare or delivery company offers commercial insurance, you may still need a special kind of policy for Turo or Uber, because you may not have full coverage in every situation.

 For example, if you’re on the app but haven’t received a ride or delivery request, your coverage is typically more limited than when you’re en route to a gig or have a passenger in your car.
 At the same time, your personal auto insurance policy may not cover you at all.
 Adding a rideshare endorsement or policy can potentially save you thousands in out-of-pocket costs if you get into an accident.